todar/VBA-Boilerplate/README.md

   Below is an example function of how I entend all my code to be written.

-  > Please see my [Style Guide](https://github.com/todar/VBA) for how to write clean and maintainable code using VBA.
+  > Please see my [Style Guide](https://github.com/todar/VBA) for how to write clean and maintainable VBA code.

   ```vb
 ' A simple Dictionary Factory.